Biden receives COVID-19 vaccination

 "If you don’t have to travel, don’t travel.
 Because we’re still in the thick of this," Biden added.

 Calling it a "medical miracle," Vice President Mike Pence on Friday morning publicly received his vaccination, in an event that was also nationally televised.
-He emphasized that the vaccine was "safe and effective," as he was joined in taking the shots by his wife, second lady Karen Pence and Surgeon General Jerome Adams.
+He emphasized that the vaccine was "safe and effective," as he was joined in taking the shots by his wife, second lady Karen Pence, and Surgeon General Jerome Adams.

 House Speaker Nancy Pelosi, D-Calif., and Senate Majority Leader Mitch McConnell, R-Ky., were also given doses on Friday and also publicized their injections as part of a campaign to convince skeptical Americans that the shots are safe.
 Vice President-elect Kamala Harris and her husband are expected to receive their first shots next week.